-Every child deserves a high quality and appropriate education.
-All schools must offer a curriculum which is balanced and broadly based and which:
+We believe that every child deserves a high quality and appropriate education.
+In line with the National Curriculum, we offer a curriculum which is balanced, broadly based and which:

-- prepares pupils at the school for the opportunities,
+- prepares all pupils at the school for the opportunities, responsibilities and experiences of later life.

 Click here to see our curriculum grid.
 This a synopsis of the topic curriculum that will be taught in each phase of the school in the academic year 2018/2019.